Melanocytic nevus: Management

 First, a diagnosis must be made.
-If the lesion is a seborrheic keratosis, then shave excision, electrodesiccation or cryosurgery may be performed, usually leaving very little if any scarring.
-If the lesion is suspected to be a skin cancer, a skin biopsy must be done first, before considering removal.
-This is unless an excisional biopsy is warranted.
-If the lesion is a melanocytic nevus, one has to decide if it is medically indicated or not.
+If the lesion is suspected to be skin cancer, a skin biopsy may be done before considering removal.
+Alternatively, an excisional biopsy with complete removal of the lesion may be done.
+Other reasons for removal may be cosmetic or because a raised mole interferes with daily life (e.g., shaving).

-If a melanocytic nevus is suspected of being a melanoma, it needs to be sampled or removed and sent for microscopic evaluation by a pathologist by a method called skin biopsy.
-One can do a complete excisional skin biopsy or a punch skin biopsy, depending on the size and location of the original nevus.
-Other reasons for removal may be cosmetic, or because a raised mole interferes with daily life (e.g., shaving).
-Removal can be by excisional biopsy or by shaving.
-A shaved site leaves a red mark on the site which returns to the patient's usual skin color in about two weeks.
-However, there might still be a risk of spread of the melanoma, so the methods of Melanoma diagnosis, including excisional biopsy, are still recommended even in these instances.
-Additionally, moles can be removed by laser, surgery or electrocautery.
+If a melanocytic nevus is suspected of being a melanoma, it needs to be sampled or removed via skin biopsy, and sent for microscopic evaluation by a pathologist.
+Depending on the size and location of the original nevus, a complete excisional skin biopsy or a punch skin biopsy can be done.
+Removal can also occur by shaving.
+Shaving leaves a red mark on the site but changes to the patient's usual skin color in about 2 weeks.
+However, there might still be a risk of spread of the melanoma, so the methods of melanoma diagnosis, including excisional biopsy, are still recommended even in these instances.
+Moles can also be removed by laser, surgery, or electrocautery.